yamcs/yamcs/docs/server-manual/security/authmodules/openid.rst

 This AuthModule is used for authentication only.
 It does not directly support importing roles.
 But you could do so by extending this module.

+If the token endpoint of the OpenID server provides a refresh token, then Yamcs will refresh the access token whenever it has expired.

+If the token endpoint of the OpenID server does not provide a refresh token, Yamcs will only interact once with the OpenID server (for the initial auth), and afterwards no longer.

 Class Name
 ----------